-Item Description IKE Algorithm Specifies the means by which the router selects the algorithm: auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
-IKE Encryption Encryption algorithm - 3DES, AES128, AES192, AES256.
-IKE Hash Hash algorithm - MD5, SHA1, SHA256, SHA384 or SHA512.
+Item Description IKE Algorithm Specifies the means by which the router selects the algorithm: • auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
+IKE Encryption Encryption algorithm - 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
+IKE Hash Hash algorithm - MD5, SHA1, SHA256 or SHA512.
 IKE DH Group Specifies the Diffie-Hellman groups which determine the strength of the key used in the key exchange process.
-Higher group num- bers are more secure, but require more time to compute the key.
-ESP Algorithm Specifies the means by which the router selects the algorithm: auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
-ESP Encryption Encryption algorithm - DES, 3DES, AES128, AES192, AES256.
-ESP Hash Hash algorithm - MD5, SHA1, SHA256, SHA384 or SHA512.
+Higher group numbers are more secure, but require more time to compute the key.
+IKE Reauthentication Enable or disable IKE reauthentication (IKEv2 only).
+XAUTH Enabled Enable extended authentication (for IKEv1 only).
+XAUTH Mode Select XAUTH mode (client or server).
+XAUTH Username XAUTH username.
+XAUTH Password XAUTH password.
+ESP Algorithm Specifies the means by which the router selects the algorithm: • auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
+ESP Encryption Encryption algorithm - DES, 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
+ESP Hash Hash algorithm - MD5, SHA1, SHA256 or SHA512.
 PFS Enables/disables the Perfect Forward Secrecy function.
 The function ensures that derived session keys are not compromised if one of the private keys is compromised in the future.
 PFS DH Group Specifies the Diffie-Hellman group number (see IKE DH Group).
 Key Lifetime Lifetime key data part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
 IKE Lifetime Lifetime key service part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.

-Rekey Margin Specifies how long before a connection expires that the router attempts to negotiate a replacement.
+Itom Description Item Description Rekey Margin Specifies how long before a connection expires that the router attempts to negotiate a replacement.
 Specify a maximum value that is less than half of IKE and Key Lifetime parameters.
 Rekey Fuzz Percentage of time for the Rekey Margin extension.
 DPD Delay Time after which the IPsec tunnel functionality is tested.
 DPD Timeout The period during which device waits for a response.

-Item Description Authenticate Mode Specifies the means by which the router authenticates: • Pre-shared key - Sets the shared key for both sides of the tunnel. • X.509 Certificate - Allows X.509 authentication in multiclient mode.
+Authenticate Mode Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel.
+X.509 Certificate - Allows X.509 authentication in multi- client mode.
 Pre-shared Key Specifies the shared key for both sides of the tunnel.
 The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
 CA Certificate Certificate for X.509 authentication.
-Remote Certificate Certificate for X.509 authentication.
-Local Certificate Certificate for X.509 authentication.
+Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
+Local Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
 Local Private Key Private key for X.509 authentication.
 Local Passphrase Passphrase used during private key generation.
 Debug Choose the level of verbosity to System Log.
-Silent (default), audit, control, control-more, raw, private (most verbose includ- ing the private keys).
+Silent (default), audit, control, control-more, raw, private (most verbose including the private keys).
 See strongSwan documentation for more details.

-Table 41: IPsec Tunnel Configuration
+Table 35: IPsec Tunnel Configuration